Khap: History

 There are historical documentational evidences that reveal the organization of Meerut division's khaps into the sarvkhap panchayat as far back as the 13th century.
 Haryana Sarwakhap Panchayat was established in 664 A.D.
-There is also a native belief that claims that Harsha systematized the sarv–khap panchayat in the 7th century at Prayag (modern Allahabad) during his quinquennial assemblage.
+There is also a native belief that claims that King Harshavardhan systematized the sarv–khap panchayat in the 7th century at Prayag (modern Prayagraj) during his quinquennial assemblage.

+These Khaps enabled clans to organize and expand their influence.
+The Baliyan Khap established its headquarters in Sisuali village in the 12th century, from where the clan launched campaigns of "territorial expansion, conquest and colonization" until the first decades of the 16th century.
+By the late 16th century, various clan members ruled the 84 villages of Pargana Sisuali.
+During the reign of Mughal emperor Akbar, certain Khaps (including the Baliyan Khap) would be granted internal autonomy in exchange for their support of the new revenue system:

+"...Akbar made several concessions to the local clans of the upper Doab region...
+The [Khap] councils were to carry on as before without interference.
+Imposts that the Jats had resisted for centuries were to be waived.
+In return, however, the clan councils accepted the new revenue system...
+They asked for local agency in collection, but did not quarrel with its implementation.
+In this region at least, imperial policy relied both upon force and conciliation."

-During British colonial rule, influential khap members were chosen as officials for their local areas.
+During British colonial rule, influential Khap members were chosen as officials for their local areas.

 Structure

-The Khap consisted a unit of 84 villages.
-The individual villages were governed by an elected council, known as the Panchayat.
+The Khap consisted of a unit of 84 villages.
+The individual villages were governed by an elected council, known as the panchayat.
 A unit of seven villages was called a Thamba and 12 Thambas formed the Khap unit of 84 villages, though Khaps of 12 and 24 villages existed.
 Their elected leaders would determine which units would be represented at the Khap level.
 The Sarv Khap (or All Khap) Panchayat (Council) represented all the Khaps.
 The individual Khaps would elect leaders who would send delegates to represent their Khaps at the Sarv Khap.
 It was a political organisation, composed of all the clans, communities, and castes in the region.

 Members of khap panchayats are all male, though they often make decisions affecting women.
-In Haryana, women are not allowed to be present at a panchayat, and are represented by their male relatives.
+In Haryana, women are not allowed to be present at a panchayat and are represented by their male relatives.
 Members of Sarva Jaateeya Venain Khap, one of the largest khap panchayats in Haryana, have instead said there are no female khap members because they feel uncomfortable attending, not because they are not allowed.